 Arpaio also scoffed at what he called “civil-rights crap.”
 Here, too, he meant what he said.
 A district-court judge found that his sheriff’s department had a pattern of racially profiling Latinos, and ordered it to stop detaining people on suspicion of their being illegal immigrants.
 Maricopa County taxpayers remain on the hook for more than $70 million in fees for the case.
 Against the suggestion that Arpaio was merely enforcing the law is the fact that he refused to comply with the court order.
 Indeed, Arpaio is a convicted criminal.
 With a record like this, it’s no surprise that he lost his most recent election in 2016 — despite the fact that deep-red Maricopa County voted overwhelmingly for President Trump.

-And it is Trump who, ultimately, will be the most important consideration in the race.
+And it is Trump who, ultimately, will be one of the most important considerations in the race.
 The president is obviously loyal to Arpaio for the sheriff’s staunch support in 2016, and his pardon of Arpaio’s sentence for criminal contempt invites speculation of an endorsement.
 According to the ABC/OHPI poll, that would increase Arpaio’s support to 35 percent in the primary, and could give him the upper hand.
 Trump is mercurial, but he has several reasons not to throw his weight behind Arpaio: the simple desire to avoid another embarrassing loss in a red state; McSally’s willingness to work with the president; and Trump’s newfound inclination to follow the Republican establishment’s lead in 2018.
 If it’s foolish to rule a Trump endorsement of Arpaio out altogether, it’s equally foolish to call it a sure thing.

 So is Joe Arpaio the next Roy Moore?
 Only in the sense that he’s a disgraceful candidate who would be sure to lose the general election.
 The Democratic party, for its part, seems likely to nominate Kyrsten Sinema, a fierce competitor who, as a blue-dog Democrat, looks like the rare candidate who can win statewide.
 “Even if I were not a supporter of McSally’s campaign,” Kyl says, “I would still say as an objective matter that she has the best chance of winning the general election.”
 When McSally announces her candidacy in the coming days, she should be considered the front-runner in the primary as well.
 An Arpaio nomination is not impossible.
 Thankfully, however, it doesn’t seem too likely.